AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 | Companies | ✓ | ✓ |
 | Notes | ✓ |  |

-For more information about running basic and advanced searches in `Workfront`, see [Search Adobe Workfront](../../../workfront-basics/navigate-workfront/search/search-workfront.md).
+For more information about running basic and advanced searches in Workfront, see [Search Adobe Workfront](../../../workfront-basics/navigate-workfront/search/search-workfront.md).

 ## Report on objects

-Understanding the hierarchy and interdependency of objects is extremely important before you start building reports in `Workfront`.
+Understanding the hierarchy and interdependency of objects is extremely important before you start building reports in Workfront.
 Reports are object-specific.
 You must select the correct object for your report before you can display the data that you want.

 Depending on what object you selected for your report, you can access only those objects that are directly linked to the object of the report.